XiaoxiaoSun0321/global_mean_field_power/README.md

 ## Usage

-Provided function file 'gmfp.m' calculate
+Provided function file 'gmfp.m' and 'lmfp.m' that calculates the global/local mean field power from given EEG epoch.

 ## Features

 - Feature 1: Two versions have been provided to run in both Matlab and Python.
-- Feature 2: Examples in both enviroment have been provided
+- Feature 2: Examples in both enviroment have been provided (see [Link to Documentation] and [Link to Documentation] for details).

 ## License